Monday, August 10, 2020

 Most Habitable Stars

 However, the amount of harmful radiation from different stars is estimated to be up to 500 times more intense for the habitable zone corresponding to a red dwarf star than a Type G Star like our sun, leaving some uncertainties in our estimation for the capability of life to thrive there.
-Being that a Type G Star's habitable zone is so close to it's parent star any planet there would be inflicted with great amounts of X-Ray and UV radiation from the star and being too close also means that planets would be stripped of water and baked until dry.
-Scientists are now less enthusiastic about the odds of finding life around Type M Red Dwarfs because of this.
+Type G Star's habitable zones are so close that any planet there would recieves varying amounts of X-Ray and UV radiation, and if a planet evolves too to it's star, it can be stripped of water and atmosphere.
+Scientists are now a little less enthusiastic about the odds of finding life around Type M Red Dwarfs because of this, perhaps unless conditions were just right.

-A Type K Star may only have up to 25 times the amount of harmful radiation than our sun also.
+If you were classying the ability for life to flourish on a planet, you might stop to think about different types of light.
+For example, A Type K Star planet in the habitable zone may recieve up to 25 times the amount of harmful radiations, than a planet our sun also.
 Red dwarfs actually make most of the Milky Ways Star Population with about 73% of stars being cooler red dwarfs.
 K dwarfs are estimated to make up about 13%.

 As our own sun A Type G Star has foster life to flourish on Earth, these types of stars also are a great place to start looking for life in the universe as well.
 Our own sun is actually about halfway through it's lifespan; whereas a Type K Star would typically survive four times longer than our sun increasing the odds that life could evolve there.
 Earth will likely be uninhabitable within the next 1 to 2 billion years as stars like our sun slowly over time grow hotter and expand.
 This effect would push earth closer to the inner edge of it's habitable zone; having adverse effects such as the burning off earth's atmospheres and oceans, leaving earth looking much more like mars in the future.
 At the end of the earth's life cycle it will swell up and become a red giant star and swallow the inner planets entirely.
 Realistically, while we still have a great many years.. someday mankind will have to move to the stars to survive.